pertusa/ap/docs/fsl.md

 ### Learning a mapping function

 A typical approach is to train a mapping function between the two.
-By unveiling relationship between the side information space and the our input feature space, it is possible to map vectors from one space to the other.
+By unveiling relationship between the side information space and our input feature space, it is possible to map vectors from one space to the other.

 ![Zero-shot process 5](images/fsl/zsl/zsl_process_05.svg)